AshishRMenon/Paper-s-Read/Jan_Feb/Paper2.md

 ### Algorithm Centric:

-Algorithm-centric techniques try to relax the need of perfectly labeled data by altering the model requirements to acquire supervision through inexact inaccurate and incomplete labels.Techniques involving on-demand human supervision have also been used to label selective instances from the dataset.
+Algorithm-centric techniques try to relax the need of perfectly labeled data by altering the model requirements to acquire supervision through inexact inaccurate and incomplete labels.Techniques involving on-demand human supervision have also been used to label selective instances from the dataset.Hence